chern-kp/JustAnotherHotkeyPlugin/README.md

 # JustAnotherHotkeyPlugin

-JustAnotherHotkeyPlugin is an Obsidian plugin that adds new hotkeys for enhanced navigation and selection within notes.
+JustAnotherHotkeyPlugin is an Obsidian plugin that adds new useful hotkeys for text editing, text selection, navigation and several additional features.
+This plugin also adds features such as ability to copy inline code content on double click, and code block language detection that depends on the note's file path (configurable).

 In development

 ## Features

-**New hotkeys:**
+### New hotkeys and commands

 | Feature                                      | Default Hotkey               | Description                                                                                                                                         |
 | -------------------------------------------- | ---------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |